Woman caught in NYC terrorism sting sentenced to 15 years

 NEW YORK (AP) - A federal judge sentenced a New York City woman to 15 years in federal prison for studying how to make bombs for a terrorist attack that prosecutors said would have targeted law enforcement in the United States.

-Asia Siddiqui, 35, of Queens, admitted in Brooklyn federal court that she and another woman looked online for recipes for homemade explosives and shopped for components at Home Depot with the intent to bomb government targets.
+Asia Siddiqui, 35, of Queens, admitted in federal court in Brooklyn that she and another woman looked online for recipes for homemade explosives and shopped for components at Home Depot with the intent to bomb government targets.
 She was arrested in 2015 and pleaded guilty last year.

 Prosecutors asked that Siddiqui be sentenced to two decades behind bars, saying she and her co-defendant “followed and expressed a violent, warped version of Islam which, in their view, demanded that they teach each other and learn how to build a bomb.”

-They said Siddiqui wrote two poems and an article published in a magazine called “Jihad Recollections.”
+They said Siddiqui wrote two poems and an article that were published in a magazine called “Jihad Recollections.”

 “Had they succeeded in executing a bombing like the prior terrorist attacks they repeatedly discussed and celebrated, the result would have been catastrophic,” prosecutors wrote in a court filing.